Skip to main content

 • Starter plan and higher: Unlimited custom events.

-Creating an event
+Creating a custom event

 1. Click Dashboard in your app editor.